 (employer + employee)

-While federal minimum wage stays at $7.25, some states across the nation are increasing their minimum wage rates in 2022.
+While federal minimum wage stays at $7.25, states across the nation are scheduled to increase their minimum rates in 2023.
 For your convenience, we’ve compiled a list of the upcoming changes:

 The following is the schedule of rate increases: